rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/rke2-cluster-configuration.md

 ##### Truncate Hostnames

-Option to truncate hostnames to 15 characters or less.
+Option to truncate hostnames to 15 characters or fewer.
 You can only set this field during the initial creation of the cluster.
-You can't enable or disable the 15 character limit after cluster creation.
+You can't enable or disable the 15-character limit after cluster creation.

 This setting only affects machine-provisioned clusters.
 Since custom clusters set hostnames during their own node creation process, which occurs outside of Rancher, this field doesn't restrict custom cluster hostname length.

 Truncating hostnames in a cluster improves compatibility with Windows-based systems.
-Although Kubernetes allows hostnames up to 63 characters in length, systems that use NetBIOS restrict hostnames to 15 characters or less.
+Although Kubernetes allows hostnames up to 63 characters in length, systems that use NetBIOS restrict hostnames to 15 characters or fewer.

 ##### TLS Alternate Names